-The defendant claims that his violation of probation hearing was unlawfully conducted by the same judge who conducted plea bargaining on that charge in violation of canon 3 (c) (1) of the Code of Judicial Conduct.
+The defendant claims that his trial was unlawfully conducted by the same judge who had conducted plea bargaining on the charges in violation of canon 3 (c) (1) of the Code of Judicial Conduct.
 The defendant argues that this deprived him of his constitutional right to a fair trial pursuant to the fifth and fourteenth amendments to the United States constitution, and article first, § 8, of the constitution of Connecticut.
 The defendant contends that the trial judge had a responsibility to recuse himself and, thus, although the defendant did not file a motion to recuse the judge, the error is reviewable under either State v.
 Golding, 213 Conn.
-233, 567 A.2d 823 (1989), 9 or the plain error doctrine pursuant to Practice Book § 60-5.
+233, 567 A.2d 823 (1989), 10 or the plain error doctrine pursuant to Practice Book § 60-5.

-The state argues that we should not review the question of the propriety of the judge's participation in the probation revocation hearing because it is not properly before us, as the defendant failed to file a motion for the judge's disqualification pursuant to Practice Book § 1-23.
+The state argues that we should not review the question of the propriety of the judge's participation in the defendant's trial because it is not properly before us, as the defendant failed to file a motion for the judge's disqualification pursuant to Practice Book § 1-23.
 The state maintains that neither plain error review nor review under Golding is appropriate.
-The state contends, moreover, that by failing to raise the issue of Judge Clifford's disqualification at the hearing, the defendant consented to the judge's participation under General Statutes § 51-39 (c).
+The state contends, moreover, that by failing to raise the issue of Judge Clifford's disqualification before or during the trial, the defendant consented to the judge's participation under General Statutes § 51-39 (c).
 Although the state is correct in asserting that this court will not normally review claims that have not been preserved for appeal adequately, we conclude that plain error review is warranted in this case.

 "It is well established that plain error review is exercised in only the most limited of circumstances.
 Such review is reserved for truly extraordinary situations where the existence of the error is so obvious that it affects the fairness and integrity of and public confidence in the judicial proceedings."
 (Emphasis in original; internal quotation marks omitted.)
 State v.
 Falcon, 68 Conn.
 App.
 884, 887, 793 A.2d 274, cert. denied, 260 Conn.
 924, 797 A.2d 521 (2002).
-We conclude that plain error review is warranted "because the fairness and integrity of the hearing as well as public confidence in judicial proceedings is involved."
-State v.
+We conclude that plain error review is warranted "because the impropriety of a court presiding over the trial and sentencing after having actively participated in pretrial plea negotiations is so obvious that it affects the fairness and integrity of and public confidence in the judicial proceedings.'
+Id.;14 see State v.
 Washington, 39 Conn.
 App.
-175, 179, 664 A.2d 1153 (1995);12 see Statev.
-Falcon, supra, 887 (plain error review warranted because impropriety of court presiding over trial and sentencing after having actively participated in pretrial plea negotiations "is so obvious that it affects the fairness and integrity of the public confidence in the judicial proceedings").13
+175, 179, 664 A.2d 1153 (1995) (plain error review warranted "because the fairness and integrity of the hearing as well as public confidence in judicial proceedings is involved").15